 request an appointment online.

-View Clinical TrialsAcoustic neuroma, also known as a Schwann cell tumor, is a benign (non-cancerous) tumor.
+View Clinical TrialsAcoustic neuroma, also known as a vestibular schwannoma, is a benign (non-cancerous) tumor.
 Despite the name, these tumors do not develop from the acoustic nerve.
 They start in the vestibular nerve, which is associated with balance.

-Acoustic neuroma, also known as a Schwann cell tumor, is a benign (non-cancerous) tumor.
+Acoustic neuroma, also known as a vestibular schwannoma, is a benign (non-cancerous) tumor.
 Despite the name, these tumors do not develop from the acoustic nerve.
 They start in the vestibular nerve, which is associated with balance.

 Acoustic Neuroma Risk Factors

-Although there are theories that exposure to loud noise, head and neck radiation, or use of cellular phones may increase likelihood of acoustic neuromas, none of these have been scientifically proven.
+Although there are theories that exposure to loud noise or cellular phone use may increase the likelihood of acoustic neuromas, none of these have been scientifically proven.

 Learn more about acoustic neuroma: